South Australia Medical Imaging (SAMI)

 For ultrasound done in pregnancy the best views are obtained if there is fluid in the bladder.
 You will be given instructions about drinking for your scan at the time your appointment is made.

-Your doctor may obtain a Medical Imaging requests form from the administrative staff.
+Your doctor may obtain a SAMI request form from the administrative staff.
 Phone (08) 8161 6639.

 Information sheets for ultrasound in both children and women are available from Medical Imaging enquiries phone (08) 6161 6639.